Oak Creek Canyon water and red rock country near Sedona Arizona

 Yes, especially in cooler, clear, less crowded windows.
 It is a small canyon stream, so stealth, legal reach selection, and water temperature matter more than long casts.

-Where are the special regulations?+
+Where are the special fishing rules?

 Check the current Arizona rules.
 The key reach is from the Highway 89A bridge crossing at Slide Rock State Park upstream to the Sterling Springs Hatchery property boundary, including West Fork Oak Creek.